 Hire a Lawyer

 The person claiming the property is entitled to a lawyer.
 Because the laws in Tennessee do not favor the owner of property who has been targeted by local police, hiring an experienced trial lawyer is very important.
-Many lawyers offer free consultations for asset forfeiture cases and can provide invaluable assistance in your fight to reclaim your property and money.
+Many lawyers offer consultations for asset forfeiture cases and can provide invaluable assistance in your fight to reclaim your property and money.